Covid-19 guidance for employers, training providers and centres

 Staff of in-scope employers who are still furloughed are able to undertake training so long as certain conditions are met (see guidance here: https://www.gov.uk/guidance/check-if-you-could-be-covered-by-the-coronavirus-job-retention-scheme).
 Where the conditions are met, the ECITB will grant support training for staff on furlough.

-The COVID-19 crisis having a major impact on the recruitment of apprentices this year, with our estimates suggesting at least a 30% reduction in new starts against the forecast at the start of the year.
+In 2020, the COVID-19 crisis had a major impact on the recruitment of apprentices, with up to a 50% reduction in new starts against the forecast at the beginning of the year.
+It seems likely that this trend will carry over into 2021.
 In the short to medium term, it is unlikely that employers will see apprentice recruitment as a priority and there is a risk that new entrant numbers overall will decline.
-The ECITB has been working on a range of initiatives that will ensure employers continue to benefit from a pipeline of new entrants, including expansion of the ITEC programme (see below) and our new scholarship initiative.
+In 2020, the ECITB worked on a range of initiatives to ensure employers continued to benefit from a pipeline of new entrants, including expansion of the ITEC programme (see below) and our Scholarship initiative.
+2021 will see a wider range of Scholarships at level three and the introduction of a new level two Scholarship which will replace the ITEC programme.

-We urge all in-scope employers not to dismiss any apprentices they employ and would encourage them to first speak to ECITB about the support that may be available, including through Government.
+We continue to urge all in-scope employers not to dismiss any apprentices they employ and would encourage them to first speak to ECITB about the support that may be available, including through Government.

-As part of the cross-government efforts to respond to the impact of COVID-19, the Education and Skills Funding Agency (ESFA) is implementing new measures, for the duration of the pandemic, to make it easier for apprenticeships to continue and complete in a different way if they need to, or to break and resume an apprenticeship later when that becomes possible.
+As part of the cross-government efforts to respond to the impact of COVID-19, the Education and Skills Funding Agency (ESFA) has implemented several measures, to make it easier for apprenticeships to continue and complete in a different way if they need to, or to break and resume an apprenticeship later when that becomes possible.

 The latest ESFA guidance is available here